If you mention content, you will not be strangers to what content is anymore.

 On the Render tab, select Old AJAX Crawling Scheme.
 Continue to set the Advanced tab settings as shown below:

-The remaining tabs for default.
-Some other settings:
+The remaining tabs are for default, and some other settings:

 - Configuration →txt → Setting → Respect robots.txt → Show internal URLs blocked by robots.txt → OK.